 A Super Speeder fine will arrive in the mail from the state via first-class mail and will set you back $200.
-But the costs won’t end there – you also will pay fines and fees to the jurisdiction where the offense took place.
+But the costs won’t end there – you will also pay fines and fees to the jurisdiction where the offense occurred.

-Depending on how fast you were going and which county you were in, the final cost could be significant.
+The final cost could be significant depending on how fast you were going and which county you were in.
 In Hinesville, Georgia, the cost of a ticket for going 24 mph or more over the limit is $688, so once you add in the $200 for the Super Speeder fine, you are paying nearly $900.

 What happens if you don’t pay a Super Speeder fine?

 If you fail to pay a Super Speeder fine within 120 days of the official notice, your driver’s license, permit or driving privileges in Georgia will be suspended and your driving privileges revoked.
-In addition to the other fines and fees, you’ll have to pay $50 to get your license reinstated.
+In addition to the other fines and fees, you’ll have to pay $50 to reinstate your license.

 Will a Super Speeder designation add points to my license?

-According to the Georgia Department of Driver Services, you can expect at least 2 points for speeding and that can run up to 6 points if you are really cranking it down the highway.
+According to the Georgia Department of Driver Services, you can expect at least 2 points for speeding, which can run up to 6 points if you are cranking it down the highway.